-New Report: Connected!
-Fraser Valley Youth Workshop
+New Report: Art of Storytelling - Fraser Valley Youth Workshop

 FBC’s Youth Committee brings a fresh perspective to the work of the Council.

 Members of the Committee plan, develop and implement sustainability initiatives that engage youth and build their skills and capacity.
 They also bring a youth voice to the broader work of the Council by participating on other FBC committees and programs in the Fraser Basin.

 The Committee’s vision for youth engagement is for youth and young adults to actively participate and contribute to social, environmental, and economic well-being in communities throughout the Fraser Basin and across BC.